st-ty1/Artix_FreshTomato/README.md

-Instead of the packages needed for building FreshTomato on Debian (which are mentioned under step 8-11 in Readme.txt of FT-sources), following packages are needed for building FreshTomato on Artix: make, gcc, which, autoconf, automake, pkgconf, patch, bison, flex, cmake, rpcsvc-proto, gperf, python, intltool, re2c and gtk-doc
+Instead of the packages needed for building FreshTomato on Debian (which are mentioned under step 8-11 in Readme.txt of FT-sources), following packages are needed for building FreshTomato on Artix: make, gcc, which, autoconf, automake, pkgconf, patch, bison, flex, cmake, rpcsvc-proto, gperf, python, intltool, re2c and gtk-doc.

 The precompiled 32-bit host-tools of FT need also following packages: lib32-glibc, lib32-gcc-libs and lib32-zlib (Therefore, don't forget to uncomment the lines of the "Multilib" and the "lib32" section in /etc/pacman.conf).